 Be sure to take a look at 2 Devonshire Place, where Sherlock Holmes author Sir Arthur Conan Doyle's medical practice was located.

-While you're in the area, pay a visit to nearby Madame Tussauds, which is home to a realistic wax figure of Robert Downey Jr as Sherlock Holmes.
-As well as seeing the replica Robert Downey Jr in full Sherlock Holmes costume, you can play with the interactive exhibits in his study.
+While you're in the area, pay a visit to nearby Madame Tussauds, which is home to realistic wax figures of two famous Sherlock Holmes.
+Firstly, Robert Downey Jr can be found in full Sherlock Holmes costume, with visitors able to play with the interactive exhibits in his study.
+Secondly there is a dapper wax figure of TV's most recent, and much-loved, Sherlock Holmes, Benedict Cumberbatch.

 Hop back on the Tube to Charing Cross, and take a short walk to The Sherlock Holmes pub.
 This is the place where Holmes tracked down Francis Hay Moulton in The Noble Bachelors.
 Inside you'll find another replica of Holmes' study, as well as a huge amount of memorabilia, including Dr Watson's old service revolver and a collection of television and film stills.